 So we have our batteries.
 And we have our backup charger.
 And we have our PV panels and a way to take that energy and put it into the batteries through a charge controller.
 Now we need to distribute that energy to the loads - the lights, the fans, the motors, the TV, or anything else we may want to run.
 But we need to do it SAFELY!
-We want wiring that doesn't burn the house down and some way to turn off circuits when we want to service them, and most importantly, turn them off automatically when something has gone wrong.
-We use DC Circuit Breakers to appomplish this.
+We want wiring that doesn't burn the house down and we want some way to turn off circuits when we need to service them.
+And most importantly, we want a device that will turn off an over-loaded circuit automatically when something has gone wrong.
+You can use fuses, but I use DC Circuit Breakers to appomplish this task.

 Most circuit breakers are intended for AC use.
-When they disconnect, arcing across the contacts is limited because with Alternating Current, the voltage drops to zero every 16 milliseconds.
+When they disconnect, arcing across the contacts is stopped because with Alternating Current the voltage drops to zero every 8.3 milliseconds.
 So any arc across the contacts is extinguished very quickly.

 But with Direct Current, that arc inside the breaker *can* quickly damage the internal contacts, and can sometimes arc weld themselves together causing the breaker to NOT break the current path!
 So breakers designed for DC have special mechanical designs that quench the arc mechanically by sliding a non-conductive shield between the contacts as the current path is opened.
 More complex methods of arc supression exist, but are beyond the scope of this website.